porfiriopaiz/site/content/2019_12_24_fedora-30-mate-desktop-post-install.rst

    systemctl disable dnf-makecache.timer

-Regenerate the cache and install available updates
+Regenerate the Cache and Install Available Updates
 --------------------------------------------------

-As a normal non-root user:
+As a normal, non-root user:

 .. code-block:: console